An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 Ventricular Fibrillation

-2. What type of monitor is worn for 24 hours to evaluate the performance of the heart during routine activities?
+2. What type of monitor is worn for 24 hours to evaluate the heart’s performance during normal activities?

 Holter monitor

-3. A patient is showing symptoms of a heart attack, and the physician suspects that the left ventricle is involved.
+3. A patient shows symptoms of a heart attack, and the physician suspects left ventricular involvement.
 Which EKG leads should you assess?

 4. What do depressed T waves on an EKG tracing represent?